Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Introduction

 During the past two years, these key characteristics of LLM Systems have led to the emergence of a new subfield of persuasion research, which we refer to as \emph{LLM-based persuasion}.

 The effectiveness of LLM Systems for persuasion depends on various configurable factors, as illustrated in Figure~\ref{fig:factors-overview}.
-These include whether interactive dialogue is enabled, the scale of the language model employed, whether AI authorship is disclosed to users, the use of persuasive prompt engineering, incorporation of personal data for personalization, and employment of authoritative language.
-Each of these factors can significantly impact the system's persuasive capabilities, as we will discuss in detail in Section~\ref{sec:factors}.
+These include the interaction approach (such as whether interactive dialogue is enabled), the scale and capabilities of the language model employed, whether AI authorship is disclosed to users, the design of the prompt, and the extent and method of personalization.
+Each of these factors can significantly impact the LLM System's persuasive capabilities, as we will discuss in detail in Section~\ref{sec:factors}.

-\paragraph{Purpose of this survey.} Through a systematic review of peer-reviewed articles, conference papers, and reputable industry reports published between 2022 and 2024, we provide a comprehensive overview of the state-of-the-art in LLM-based persuasion.
+\paragraph{Purpose of this survey.} Through a systematic review of peer-reviewed articles, conference papers, and reputable industry reports published between January 2022 and October 2025, we provide a comprehensive overview of the state-of-the-art in LLM-based persuasion.
 We examine the applications across various domains of LLM Systems for persuasion, factors and design choices influencing their persuasiveness, the methodological techniques used to study their persuasiveness and thereby quantify progress, and the associated ethical and regulatory challenges.
 Our survey focuses on experimental studies that directly tested the persuasive capabilities of LLM Systems.